muthurajr/muthurajr.github.io/_posts/2020/2020-04-08-spark-scala-template.md

 * Scala plugin in case of IDE.

 ## Build with Gradle
-Gradle; an open source build automation tool expressed in Groovy is used for accelerating the developer productivity.
+Gradle; an open source build automation tool expressed in Groovy is used for accelerating the developer's productivity.
 Gradle wrapper is used for  installing and maintaining the version stability across any environment.

 Setup the Gradle wrapper using [this][dd00bd55].

 Below topics will help to define the project properties through build script "build.gradle" for the application using Spark.

 ## Managing Dependencies
-The dependencies are managed in "gradle/build.gradle" file.

 * Spark libraries are expressed as "compileOnly" dependencies as they are available in the Spark clusters where the job will be executed.

 * Other dependent libraries are expressed as "compile" which are further packaged in final application distribution.